BIT-DA/O2net/README.md

 - BDD100k [download](https://doc.bdd100k.com/download.html#k-images)
 - Sim10k [download](https://fcav.engin.umich.edu/projects/driving-in-the-matrix)

-**Processing dataset annotations**
+**Processing dataset annotations**.
 All annotations are should in COCO format which can be processed by the code.
+We should covert the above four datasets in to CoCo Format.